On View

 An Indigenous Present celebrates an increasingly visible and expanding field of Indigenous contemporary art.
 Co-curated by artist Jeffrey Gibson (member of the Mississippi Band of Choctaw Indians and of Cherokee descent) and independent curator Jenelle Porter, this exhibition emerges from their 2023 landmark publication of the same name.
 Drawing upon the co-curators’ research and the book’s broad range of concepts and forms, the exhibition focuses on the development of abstraction among a group of artists who utilize its multivalent modes to consolidate Indigenous concepts, make experimental process- and materials-based objects, and innovate formal specificity alongside community and custom.

-An Indigenous Present is organized by the Institute of Contemporary Art Boston and curated by Jeffrey Gibson and Jenelle Porter, guest curators, with Erika Umali, Curator of Collections, and Max Gruber, Curatorial Assistant.
+An Indigenous Present is organized by the Institute of Contemporary Art/Boston.
+The exhibition is curated by Jeffrey Gibson and Jenelle Porter, Guest Curators.
+The Frye Art Museum's presentation is organized by Georgia Erger, Curator, with Alexis L. Silva, Curatorial Assistant.

-Teresa Baker.
-Knife River, 2024.
-Yarn, buckskin, artificial sinew, willow on AstroTurf.
-63 x 107 in.
-Courtesy of the artist and Broadway Gallery, New York. © Teresa Baker
+Teresa Baker, Knife River, 2024.
+Yarn, buckskin, artificial sinew, and willow on AstroTurf.
+63 x 107 in. © Teresa Baker.
+Institute of Contemporary Art/Boston.
+Acquired through the generosity of the Acquisitions Circle.
+Courtesy the artist and Broadway Gallery, New York.
+Photo: Ruben Diaz